 Prioritisation is one of the cornerstones of productivity as it can help with everything from time management to work-life balance.
 You can practise prioritisation by including tasks in one master list then breaking it down by daily goals, weekly goals and monthly goals.
 One way to help you prioritise your schedule is to separate time-bound and important tasks:

-- Important, but not time-bound tasks: Decide when you'll do these and schedule them in your calendar.
+Important, but not time-bound tasks: Decide when you will do these and schedule them in your calendar.

 Time-bound tasks: Add these to your immediate to-do list.
 If necessary, find colleagues to assist you to ensure these tasks meet their deadlines.

 - Top Investment Banking Skills With Tips To Develop Them

 - What Is A Non-profit Organisation?
 Definition And Key Features

 - What Is An Employee Management System?
 (With Benefits)